somedatapacket/docs.humio.com/content/guides/grafana.md

 ---

-Humio has built-in support for dashboards, but if you are using Grafana for visualizing your data from different and would prefer to keep everything in Grafana you can use Humio's Grafana plugin:
+Humio has built-in support for dashboards, but if you are using Grafana for visualizing your data from different sources and would prefer to keep everything in Grafana you can use Humio's Grafana plugin:

 https://github.com/humio/humio2grafana